 Adopt a daily charging routine

-Regardless, the only time you may want to consider juicing up to 100% is before a long road trip to get the most range possible.
-Even then, it’s best to get that SoC at 100% right before you depart to avoid it sitting at that charge level too long.
+Regardless, the only time you may want to consider juicing up to 100% is before a long road trip to get the maximum range possible.
+Even then, it’s best to get that SoC to 100% immediately before you depart, to avoid it sitting that juiced up for too long.

 Reduce aerodynamic drag

-Some of these options may be easier said than done, but every little bit can make a difference.
-Perhaps you bend these rules a bit more than the others, but at least keep them in the back of your mind.
+Some of these options may be easier said than done, but every little bit can make a difference when it comes to EV efficiency.
+You’ll probably bend these rules a bit more than the others, but at least keep them in the back of your mind.